 If you have sold or otherwise transferred some property and made a loss, you can claim a deduction against any type of capital income.

 If you have no capital income or if you have less capital income than what the deductible capital loss amounts to, the deduction is carried forward to the following five years.
 You cannot receive a tax credit for deficit in the taxation of earned income due to a capital loss.

 Smaller capital losses are not deductible: if the total of the acquisition costs of the sold assets is no more than €1,000 during the tax year, no deduction is granted.

 Claim deductions for a capital loss in MyTax or complete Form 9 Capital gain or capital loss

 You are entitled to claim deductions for an agricultural or business loss, on the condition that you make the claim before the tax assessment process has ended for the tax year concerned.

-This way, if you are a partner in a farming consortium and the farm has made a loss (or has been terminated and the final result is a loss), you may claim that it be deducted from your capital income.
-You must enter the loss claim in the appropriate line of the Pre-completed tax return form.
+This way, if you are a partner in a farming consortium and the farm has made a loss, or the operation has been terminated and the final result is a loss, you may claim for the loss to be deducted from your capital income.
+Enter the loss claim in your pre-completed tax return.

-If it turns out that your tax-deductible losses exceed your taxable capital income, the result is a deficit, which you can deduct from the income tax on your earned income.
-But if there is not enough such tax to deduct from (in other words, to give you credit for a deficit in capital income – in Finnish: alijäämähyvitys; in Swedish – underskottsgottgörelse), the tax office will record an allowable loss in the capital-income category for you.
+If the amount of income tax, payable on your earned income, is not high enough to deduct the deficit, a loss in the capital-income category will be recorded in your taxation.
 The allowable loss can be carried forward for 10 subsequent years, and you can claim it from whatever capital income you have during those years.